RUN. VOTE. CHANGE.

 LSE Students’ Union is a democratic organisation.
-Elections happen twice a year and are the best way to have your say on how your SU is run.
-Students are elected to lead the Union and also to different boards and committees in the School.
+Elections happen twice a year and are the best way to have your say on how your Union is run.
+Students are elected to lead the Students' Union and to represent members on different boards and committees in the School.

 Michaelmas Term Elections